ConferenceSubmission0/DS20223/README.md

 2. A menu will be displayed to choose the option:
 - Enter `1` to check for leakage.
 - Enter `2` to enter leak and check behavior of model.
-3. If `1` is chosen, the script will run the leak check and print out the results.
+3. If `1` is chosen, the script will run the leakage check and print out the results.
-4. If `2` is chosen, the script will prompt you to specify a leak percentage.
+4. If `2` is chosen, the script will prompt you to specify a leakage percentage.
 Enter one of the following values:
     - `0.5`
     - `0.6`
     - `0.7`